 Doctor's Data offers profiles containing multiple analytes. *Multiple analytes may be billed under a single CPT code.
 Many analytes can be ordered individually.
 Pricing may vary.
 Click on a specific analyte for more information or read our detailed billing and payment policies.

 The CPT codes listed on our website are for informational purposes only.
 This information is our interpretation of CPT coding requirements and may not necessarily be correct.
 You are advised to consult the CPT Coding Manual published by the American Medical Association.
 Doctor's Data, Inc. takes no responsibility for billing errors due to your use of any CPT information from our website.

-Urinary neuro-biogenic amines provide an overall assessment of a patient's ability to synthesize and metabolize neurotransmitters, which must occur in both the peripheral nervous system and behind the blood brain barrier (BBB).
+Neurotransmitter analysis provides an overall assessment of a patient's ability to synthesize and metabolize neurotransmitters, which must occur in both the peripheral nervous system and behind the blood brain barrier (BBB).
 Alterations in urinary neurotransmitter status may result from a variety of conditions including metabolic disorders, mood/behavioral disorders, environmental exposures or (rarely) the presence of certain tumors.
 Evaluation of neurotransmitters may provide increased clarity about a patient's health and functional status.

-Urinary neuro-biogenic amines are a non-invasive way to assess the synthesis and metabolism of neurotransmitter molecules essential for normal function.
 Information gained through neurotransmitter testing may provide therapeutic opportunities that improve clinical success and patient health outcomes.
 Associations between urinary neurotransmitter levels and health conditions have been documented in scientific literature and may provide valuable insight as part of a comprehensive health assessment.